dlove24/lb_tools/docs/_reference/si/constants.md

 SI Brochure, Table 1 (The seven defining constants of the SI and the seven corresponding units they define). pg.
 128.

+## See Also

+* [SI Defining Constants](https://metricsystem.net/si/defining-constants).
+Provides a graphical overview of the table above, and a more detailed overview of the relationship between the base units and the defining constants.